What is SDLC?

-What is SDLC?SOFTWARE DEVELOPMENT LIFECYCLE (SDLC) is a systematic process for building software that ensures the quality and correctness of the software built.
+SDLC is a systematic process for building software that ensures the quality and correctness of the software built.
 SDLC process aims to produce high-quality software that meets customer expectations.
 The system development should be complete in the pre-defined time frame and cost.
 SDLC consists of a detailed plan which explains how to plan, build, and maintain specific software.
-Every phase of the SDLC life cycle has its own process and deliverables that feed into the next phase.
-SDLC stands for Software Development Lifecycle.
+Every phase of the SDLC life Cycle has its own process and deliverables that feed into the next phase.
+SDLC stands for Software Development Life Cycle and is also referred to as the Application Development life-cycle.

 Here, are prime reasons why SDLC is important for developing a software system.